 Can I Buy A Leo At Camp?

-Leotards will be available for purchase in the lobby during these times (subject to change):
+Leotards will be available for purchase in the lobby at check in and/or check out of each camp.

 Is There Wireless Internet Available In The Dorm?

 We are currently working to provide wireless access for campers; however, we DO NOT recommend that items like laptops are brought to camp.